twitwi/yap-splitboard/NOTES.md

 TODO

-- [ ] save layout to LS to get it by default (android does not keep hash on install)
 - [ ] add a fake app (or specific easter-egg view) that actually configures the url dictionnary (or is it the localstorage app that allows that)